+- feeling unusually tired or weak

+- shortness of breath

-- o chills or shivering
+- chills or shivering

 - Liver problems.
-Your healthcare provider will do blood tests before starting, every month for the first 6 months, and regularly during treatment with IWILFIN to check your liver.
-Tell your healthcare provider if you develop symptoms of liver problems, including:
+Your healthcare provider will do blood tests before starting, every month for the first 6 months, and regularly during treatment. with IWILFIN to check your liver.
+Tell your healthcare provider if you develop symptoms of liver problems, including: nausea or vomiting

-- your skin or the white part of your eyes turns yellow (jaundice)
+- vour skin or the white part of your eves turns vellow (iaundice)

-- o dark or "tea-colored" urine
+- dark or "tea-colored" urine

-- o light-colored stools (bowel movements)
+- light-colored stools (bowel movements)

-- nausea or vomiting - easy bruising or bleeding - loss of appetite - pain, aching, or tenderness on the right side of your stomach-area (abdomen) - New or worsening hearing loss.
+- easy bruising or bleeding - loss of appetite - pain, aching, or tenderness on the right side of your stomach-area (abdomen) - New or worsening hearing loss.
 Hearing loss is common during treatment with IWILFIN and can also be serious.
 Your healthcare provider will check your hearing before you start and during treatment with IWILFIN.
 Some people have needed to use hearing aids.
 Tell your healthcare provider right way if you get ringing in your ears or any new or worsening hearing loss.